sjoerdvankreel/firefly-synth-2/README.md

 * The idea is to do an alpha release per feature.
 New module (say echo, lfo), midi support, skin the gui, linux/mac, whatever.
 * Untill the thing's finally KVR-ready, get it out of alpha, and add non-essential features from there.

-# Build it
-As always.
-Git clone recursive, build scripts are in /scripts, build_windows.bat Debug|RelWithDebInfo|Release.

 # Credits
 * Special thanks to Surge Synth Team as always.
 * Same soft clippers: https://dafx.de/paper-archive/2012/papers/dafx12_submission_45.pdf.